redsanket/spark/external/hue/guide/getting_started/index.rst

       :alt: Click File Browser
       :align: left

 #.
-You should see your home directory on Tiberium Tan that gives a long format listing of files.
+You should see your home directory with a long-format listing of files.

    .. image:: images/home_directory.jpg
       :height: 355px